ArchBang85/S_Crimson/README.md

 Further Spoiler (If You Are Stumped):

-For instance B-A-A-M would create an Area spell [first A] with a Damage effect [second A] and a power of M[letter index 13] - B[letter index 2] = 11
+For instance B-A-A-M would create an Area spell [first A] with a DamAge effect [second A] and a power of M[letter index 13] - B[letter index 2] = 11

-And N-I-O-T will create a line spell with a wall opening effect and a range determined by the distance between the consonants.
+And N-I-O-T will create a line spell with a blOcking effect and a range determined by the distance between the consonants.

 Good bye.